What is a payment gateway and how does it work?

 Hosted versus self-hosted

 A hosted payment gateway will send customers to a different website to enter payment details.
 This can make it easy to get started and helps ensure PCI compliance, but it doesn't allow you to control the whole customer checkout experience.
-A self-hosted payment gateway collects the credit card information from your site, providing a holistic customer experience.
-But since this option puts responsibility for security on you, you'll need a self-hosted option that can provide PCI compliance.

 Customer experience